By |Last Updated: September 18th, 2025|9 min read|Categories: Data Exfiltration|

 While prevention is always better than cure, unfortunately, even the best-prepared businesses may eventually fall victim to a data leakage incident.
 If this does happen, having a clear plan in place for both immediate steps and longer-term recovery is essential in minimizing any damage, both in terms of disruption to operations and financial costs.

-• Isolate affected systems or enable remote data wiping if necessary
+• Isolate affected systems or trigger remote data wiping.

 The Future of Data Leakage Protection: Trends to Watch

-When it comes to detecting potential data leakage, the emergence of artificial intelligence and machine learning tools will play a major role in boosting data security.
-These technologies will be particularly useful when it comes to monitoring systems and endpoints for unusual behavior.
+When it comes to detecting potential data leakage, the emergence of AI and machine learning tools will play a major role in boosting data security management.
+These technologies will be particularly useful when it comes to monitoring systems and endpoints for unusual behavior, but firms also need to be aware of risks such as data poisoning when developing their own AI tools.

-Already, advanced ADX systems use AI to improve and automate the process of blocking suspicious data transfers.
-As these methods become more widely implemented they are likely to replace traditional approaches such as signature detection to identify data breaches.
-This will be highly important in defending against threats such as zero-day vulnerabilities and fileless attacks that aim to bypass tools such as antimalware.
+Already, advanced ADX solutions use AI to improve and automate the process of blocking suspicious data transfers.
+As these methods become more widely implemented, they are likely to replace traditional approaches such as signature detection to identify data breaches.
+This will be highly important in defending against threats such as zero-day vulnerabilities and fileless attacks that aim to bypass tools like antimalware.

 Share This Story, Choose Your Platform!